wikitopian/euler/README.md

 This is an attempt to test and showcase my javascript development skills by solving the first hundred Euler Project problems.

-My solutions are intended to be concise but not terse, passing a standard eslint/prettier check.
+My solutions are intended to be concise but not terse, balancing readability and performance with well-written ES6 code.

 1.